euc-dev/euc-samples/UEM-Samples/Sensors/README.md

       -DeleteSensors
    ```

-- **Update Sensors or Overwrite Existing Sensors**: using the `-UpdateSensors` switch parameter will update the Sensors that already exist with the version being uploaded.
+Update Sensors or Overwrite Existing Sensors: using the `-UpdateSensors` switch parameter will update the Sensors that already exist with the version being uploaded.
 This is best used when updates and fixes are published to the source Sensor samples.

    ```
    .\import_sensor_samples.ps1